-Thermometers (provided by the installer) are installed on the feed/return lines, to/from the collectors to allow the system owner to easily identify the when the solar collectors are working properly.
+Thermometers are installed on the feed/return lines, to/from the collectors to allow the system owner to easily identify the when the solar collectors are working properly.
 The return line from the collectors should be hotter than the feed line.
-A properly installed solar system should provide a temperature differential between 8° and 20° F.
+A properly installed solar system should provide a temperature differential of 10-20°F.

-The Drainback system also uses a sight glass, on the drainback reservoir, as an indicator that the system is working.
+The DX- Drainback system also uses a sight glass, on the drainback reservoir, as an indicator that the system is working.
 As the pumps are energized, the fluid level across the sight glass falls, thus indicating that the fluid is being removed from the drainback reservoir.
 As the pumps are de-energized, the fluid level across the sight glass rises, thus indicating the fluid in the solar loop is returning (draining) back into the reservoir.

-FILLING THE DRAINBACK RESERVOIR
+FILLING THE DX DRAINBACK RESERVOIR